relaystr/ndk/README.md

 ---

-# Features / what does dart_ndk do?
+# Features / what does NDK do?

 - return nostr data based on filters (any kind).
 - automatically discover the best relays to satisfy the provided request (using gossip)